Wolfda95/SSL-MedicalImagining-CL-MAE/Pre-Training/README.md

 ## 1) Data_Preprocessing
 We use the [LIDC-IDRI](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=1966254)  dataset for self-supervised pre-training.
 Only the CT images are used without any labels or other information. \
 We perform the pre-training on the 2D slices of the CT volumes. \
-Got to the folder [Data_Preprocessing](https://github.com/Wolfda95/SSL-MedicalImagining-CL-MAE/tree/main/Pre-Training/Data_Preprocessing) for the preprocessing code.
+Go to the folder [Data_Preprocessing](https://github.com/Wolfda95/SSL-MedicalImagining-CL-MAE/tree/main/Pre-Training/Data_Preprocessing) for the preprocessing code.

 ## 2) Pre-Training
 We compare two types of self-supervised pre-training: Contrastive Learning and Masked Autoencoder.